-The club licence applicant must submit to DBU a declaration by management in which the person with the power to sign on behalf of the club discloses whether the club has any overdue payables towards DBU as at 28 February preceding the licence season.
+The club licence applicant must submit to DBU a declaration by management in which the person authorised to sign on behalf of the club discloses whether the club has any overdue payables as at 31 December preceding the licence season.
 The club licence applicant must submit to DBU a specification of any overdue payables.
-The declaration must be uploaded in the KlubOffice as at 31 March 2024.
+The declaration must be uploaded in the KlubOffice as at 31 March 2025.
 Please use the declaration as at 31 March available on www.dbu.dk/turneringer-og-resultater/klublicens/superliga.